lammps/lammps/doc/src/fix_bond_react.rst

 ----------

+The handedness of atoms that are chiral centers can be enforced by listing their IDs in the ChiralIDs section.
+A chiral atom must be bonded to four atoms with mutually different atom types.
+This feature uses the coordinates and types of the involved atoms in the pre-reaction template to determine handedness.
+Three atoms bonded to the chiral center are arbitrarily chosen, to define an oriented plane, and the relative position of the fourth bonded atom determines the chiral center's handedness.

 Any number of additional constraints may be specified in the Constraints section of the map file.
 The constraint of type 'distance'